San Francisco Museum of Modern Art: History

 SFMOMA was founded in 1935 under director Grace L. McCann Morley as the San Francisco Museum of Art.
-For its first sixty years, the museum occupied the fourth floor of the War Memorial Veterans Building on Van Ness Avenue in the Civic Center.
+For its first sixty years, the museum rented the fourth floor of the Veterans Building on Van Ness Avenue in the Civic Center.
 A gift of 36 artworks from Albert M. Bender, including The Flower Carrier (1935) by Diego Rivera, established the basis of the permanent collection.
 Bender donated more than 1,100 objects to SFMOMA during his lifetime and endowed the museum's first purchase fund.

 The museum began its second year with an exhibition of works by Henri Matisse.
-In this same year the museum established its photography collection, becoming one of the first museums to recognize photography as a fine art.
-San Francisco Museum of Modern Arts held its first architecture exhibition, entitled Telesis: Space for Living, in 1940.
-SFMOMA was obliged to move to a temporary facility on Post Street in March 1945 to make way for the United Nations Conference on International Organization.
-The museum returned to its original Van Ness location in July, upon the signing of the United Nations Charter.
-Later that year SFMOMA hosted Jackson Pollock's first solo museum exhibition.
+Also in 1936, the museum established its photography collection, becoming one of the first museums to recognize photography as an art form.
+In 1940, the museum held its first architecture exhibition, Telesis: Space for Living.

+The museum was obliged to move to a temporary facility on Post Street in March 1945 to make way for the United Nations Conference on International Organization; following the signing of the United Nations Charter at Herbst Theatre in the Veterans Building, the museum returned to its original location in July.
+Later that year, the museum presented Jackson Pollock's first solo museum exhibition.

-Founding director Grace Morley held film screenings at the museum beginning in 1937, just two years after the institution opened.
-In 1946 Morley brought in filmmaker Frank Stauffacher to found SFMOMA's influential Art in Cinema film series, which ran for nine years.
-SFMOMA continued its expansion into new media with the 1951 launch of a biweekly television program entitled Art in Your Life.
-The series, later renamed Discovery, ran for three years.
+Founding director Grace Morley held film screenings at the museum beginning in 1937, and in 1946 brought in filmmaker Frank Stauffacher to found the Art in Cinema film series, which ran for nine years.
+The museum continued its expansion into new media with the 1951 launch of a biweekly television program, Art in Your Life, later renamed Discovery, which ran for three years.

 Morley ended her 23-year tenure as museum director in 1958 and was succeeded by George D. Culler (1958–65) and Gerald Nordland (1966–72).
-The museum rose to international prominence under director Henry T. Hopkins (1974–86), adding "Modern" to its title in 1975.
-Since 1967, SFMOMA has honored San Francisco Bay Area artists with its biennial SECA Art Award.
+In 1967, SFMOMA inaugurated the biennial SECA Art Award to honor San Francisco Bay Area artists.
+The museum rose to international prominence under director Henry T. Hopkins (1974–86), adding "Modern" to its name in 1975.

 In the 1980s, under Hopkins and his successor John R. Lane (1987–1997), SFMOMA established three new curatorial posts: curator of painting and sculpture, curator of architecture and design, and curator of media arts.
 The positions of director of education and director of photography were elevated to full curatorial roles.
-At this time SFMOMA took on an active special exhibitions program, both organizing and hosting traveling exhibitions., including major presentations of the work of Jeff Koons, Sigmar Polke, and Willem de Kooning.
+At this time SFMOMA took on an active special exhibitions program, both organizing and hosting traveling exhibitions, including major presentations of the work of Jeff Koons, Sigmar Polke, and Willem de Kooning.

+In 1992, Harry W. "Hunk" Anderson and Mary Margaret "Moo" Anderson "transformed SFMOMA'S collection of American Pop art in one fell swoop," building on prior gifts of works by Robert Rauschenberg and Jasper Johns with additional works dating from the early 1960s to the early 1980s, including paintings by Jim Dine, Roy Lichtenstein, James Rosenquist, Andy Warhol, and Robert Indiana, as well as a wall relief by Claes Oldenburg.